bhavyatrivedi01/Concerto-Go/README.md

 ### CI/CD Integration (GitHub Actions)
 The current architecture features an automated GitHub Actions Pipeline.
 Upon every commit, the system:
 * Initializes the specialized Docker build environment.
-* Compiles the provided `model.cto` into Go source code.
+* Compiles the provided `test.cto` into Go source code.
 * Verifies the syntactical integrity and compilability of the generated assets.

 ## Architecture and Tech Stack